GeekyShiva/Self-Driving-Car/SRS.md

 * Increased productivity: Reduced commute times mean more time can be spent on what matters more.
 * Reduced expenditure: Reduction in accidents will directly lead to reduced expenditure on damages.
 * Environment friendly: Efficient driving styles of the self driving car will lead to lower emissions.
-* Solution to Parking Problem: Most of the modern cities face parking problems and which can be resolved by this solution.
+* Solution to parking problem: Most of the modern cities face parking problems and which can be resolved by this solution.
-* Speed Limits: Better Law enforcement can be achieved and traffic can be manged by capping via speed in various regions.
+* Better traffic discipline: Better law enforcement can be achieved and traffic can be managed by capping speed in various regions.
-* Potential For New Design: Because a vehicle may eventually function as a sort of self guided train car, the potential for new car designs is huge.
-With no need for complicated driving tools, self-driving cars could include new ways to relax or to stay entertained
+* Potential for new design: Because a vehicle may eventually function as a self guided train car, the potential for new car designs is huge.
+With no need for complicated driving tools, self-driving cars could include new ways to relax or to stay entertained.

 ## 1.5 References

-* This document is written in GitBub flavored Markdown.
+* This document is written in GitHub flavored Markdown.
 * IEEE Standard 830-1998 Recommended Practice for Software Requirements Specifications.

 ## 1.6 Terminology